atharv-nagpure/UART-Protocol-in-Verilog/README.md

 UART (Universal Asynchronous Receiver-Transmitter) is the most widely used serial communication protocol in embedded systems, FPGA designs, System-on-Chip (SoC) etc. UART supports full-duplex communication i.e. the transmitter and receiver do not have a common clock.

-The Clean RTL implementation of a UART is available from: https://github.com/CleanRTL/CleanRTL/blob/master/project_uart.v The project_UART.v code demonstrates how to develop a serial communication system

 ## Objectives

 Design an 8-bit UART transmitter in Verilog